mengxun66/reconstruction-aware-3D-2D-3D/README.md

-# Reconstruction-Aware 3D–2D–3D Workflow for Building Massing Design
+# Reconstruction-Based 3D–2D–3D Workflow for Building Generation

 This repository provides reproducibility materials for the manuscript: